timklapdor/csulx/_strategies/Asynchronous-Discussions.md

 ### Tools

 There are a wide variety of tools available to support the implementation of Asynchronous Discussions, many of them CSU supported technologies including Interact2 Discussion Forums, Blogs and Online Meetings.
-External technologies could include [FlipGrid](http://www.flipgrid.com) and [Celly](https://cel.ly/)
+External technologies could include [FlipGrid](http://www.flipgrid.com) and [Celly](https://cel.ly/).

 Be clear about the use of the tool as well as the question or focus of the activity.
 Linking discussions to Assessment provides an extrinsic motivation and can be a key strategy to encourage student participation.
 Be sure to make the engagement opportunities simple for student to access by providing embedded links to reduce the navigation required to find the point of engagement.

 Different tools have different affordances and can be used in quite different ways:

 * **Interact2 Discussion Forums** - Set up Forums with specific and structured questions designed for open discussion amongst students.
 Highlight recent events / current issues as applicable to real world practice.
-Academic may need to lead/closely monitor for the first 2-3 but aim for student lead discussion
+Academic may need to lead/closely monitor for the first 2-3 but aim for student lead discussion.
 * **Blogs** - Ideally suited for summative assessments.
 If students are able to see and comment on each other's work, they are more likely to engage due to the inherent benefit that a CoP offers.
 * **Recordings of Online Meetings** - *always* record Online Meetings and always provide the link to students.
 Those who could not attend are then given the chance to benefit from the interaction and questions of their peers.
-* **FlipGrid** - Allows the academic to ask a question or present a discussion topic, and students create a 90 second video response using the URL provided.
+* **FlipGrid** - Allows the academic to ask a question or present a discussion topic, and students create a 60-90 second video response using the URL provided.
 Easy and highly effective tool for developing a sense of community amongst learners by allowing them to see and hear each other.
 Videos embed easily into Interact2 pages.
-Flipgrid has a $60 annual fee for staff to create and use grids but is free for students to access and use.

 ### Additional Resources